Gwen Stefani Says Blake Shelton Is 'Perfect' Sexiest Man Alive Despite Criticism On Twitter

-The Voice judge Blake Shelton has been crowned this year’s Sexiest Man Alive by People.
+The Voice judge, Blake Shelton, has been crowned this year’s Sexiest Man Alive by People.
 The country crooner bested some of the hottest men in the industry, including Ryan Gosling, Zac Efron, Armie Hammer, and This Is Us cast members Sterling K. Brown, Justin Hartley, and Milo Ventimiglia.
 Singer Luis Fonsi and comedian Kumail Nanjiani also made it to the list.

 Gwen Stefani and Blake Shelton have both given their responses to his new title.
-He jokingly told People they must been running out of men to give the award to.
+He jokingly told People they must be running out of men to receive the award.
 “Like, Wow, we’re down to somebody who is somewhat symmetrical,” the “I’ll Name The Dogs” singer quipped.

 Despite being super casual about being Sexiest Man Alive, the Oklahoma native is looking forward to shoving the award “up [Adam Levine’s] ass.”
-Both co-judges on The Voice, Shelton and Levine have enjoyed a healthy rivalry throughout the show’s 13 seasons.
+Both co-judges on The Voice; Shelton and Levine have enjoyed a healthy rivalry throughout the show’s 13 seasons.
 In 2013, The Maroon 5 frontman was hailed People’s Sexiest Man Alive.

 As to how he keeps himself in shape, Shelton revealed that he exercises on the treadmill and eats as healthy as possible.

 Reactions to Shelton being chosen as the Sexiest Man Alive have been mixed.
-Sexiest Man Alive hall of famer Hugh Jackman advised Shelton to not only stay humble, but to also “milk the sexy status for all its worth.”
-He added that the reign will fade all to quickly and referred to Ryan Reynolds, who was the Sexiest Man Alive for the year 2010.
+Former Sexiest Man Alive Hugh Jackman advised Shelton to not only stay humble but to also “milk the sexy status for all its worth.”
+He added that the reign would fade all too quickly and referred to Ryan Reynolds, who was the Sexiest Man Alive for the year 2010.

 Twitter users, however, weren’t so happy with People’s choice this year.
 One user questioned why the 41-year-old was chosen over other male celebrities, such as King Arthur: Legend of the Sword actor Charlie Hunnam.